M20 Junction 10A

 What is happening?

-- Constructing a new M20 junction 10A, 700 metres south east of junction 10.
-The new junction will include a roundabout over the motorway, new slip roads and a new link road to the A2070 Bad Munstereifel Road.
-Junction 10A will be partially signalised with two 3 lane bridges
+- constructing a new M20 junction 10A, 700 metres south east of junction 10; the new junction will include a roundabout over the motorway, new slip roads and a new link road to the A2070 Bad Munstereifel Road, with junction 10A partially signalised with two 3 lane bridges

 The preferred route is protected from development.
-You can view the Preferred Route Announcement Leaflet under Publications.
+You can view the Preferred Route Announcement Leaflet under the Publications tab.